Norway

 Oslo combines historic architecture, Nordic culture and easy access to both coastline and forest landscapes.
 These guides cover the capital itself alongside nearby regions and seasonal experiences in Eastern Norway.

-Oslo is often treated as a starting point before the fjords or Northern Norway, but the city offers a very different side of the country.
 This guide explores Oslo’s connection to forest, fjord and everyday outdoor culture, from island ferries and waterfront saunas to Marka and quieter neighbourhood life.

 From fjord islands and forests to historic towns just outside the city, discover the best day trips from Oslo into nature and nearby cities to make the most of your visit.